erick-alv/ASE_MODS/README.md

 ```
 python ase/video_processing/window_recorder.py
 ```
 After this, you can start the simulation (with rendering activated).
 The script 'window_recorder.py' is designed to search for a window called 'Isaac Gym' and record it until it closes.
-If after some time the simulation has not been started, 'window_recorder.py' will stop searching for a windows and terminate.
+If after some time the simulation has not been started, 'window_recorder.py' will stop searching for a window and terminate.